-Going forward, we will continue to focus on renewable energy sources by increasing the use of biomass and growing our cogeneration business, among other advances.
+We will continue to focus on renewable energy sources by increasing the use of biomass and optimizing our cogeneration business, among other advances.

 1 Does not include wood products.
 Includes bark and biosolids from our water treatment plants, as well as black liquor, rail ties and CRD material.